-First off: Of course, there is not one right-of-the-money method, the one model for getting your portfolio ready for retirement.
+First off: Of course, there is more than one way to build your retirement pension portfolio.
 It always depends on what exactly your investment goals are for early retirement and how much time you have to accumulate wealth.
 Anyway, here are five steps you can follow if you want to have a very solid retirement portfolio.

 Stay away from risk stocks